Resources to Support Adolescent Mental Health

 - NAMI's Find Support section for teens and young adults has information on meeting with mental health specialists, being a supportive friend, managing mental health disorders, and more.

-- The Depression and Bipolar Support Alliance (DBSA) offers local support groups throughout the U.S. as well as online support groups.
+- The Depression and Bipolar Support Alliance (DBSA) offers local support groups throughout the United States as well as online support groups.

 - College students can find support and additional resources at NAMI on Campus and Active Minds